bigbadcyborg/reverse-shell/README.md

 And check out the virus total results (windows does not detect it):
 ![VT](virustotal-10-30.png)

-The file that the stub downloads goes completely undetected:
+The encrypted shellcode file that the stub downloads goes completely undetected:
 ![VT1](encrypted-raw-ss.png)

 Feelsgoodman.
 So, whats next?
 Well, removing any variables or strings containing wording that may appear to relate to malicious activity.
 For example, I can open the .exe in notepad and see several instances of the word "shellcode."